cspray/archived-blog/_posts/2012-05-13-stop-calling-them-getters-setters.md

 disqus_shortname: ramblingsofaphpenthusiast
 disqus_identifier: /2012/05/19-stop-calling-them-getters-setters.html
 disqus_url: http://cspray.github.com/2012/05/13/stop-calling-them-getters-setters
+category: programming
 ---

-<h2>stop calling them getters and setters</h2>

-<p>I was having a talk with a fellow programmer and he said something to the effect that if
-a class property is commonly used it might as well just be public because it is easier to work with.
+I was having a talk with a fellow programmer and he said something to the effect that if a class property is commonly used it might as well just be public because it is easier to work with.
 I rebutted that you should just use getters and setters and, of course, the discussion turned toward the validity of getters and setters and whether they break encapsulation.
-Having had some time to chew on the information I've come to a couple conclusions, the foremost being that we should stop calling them getters and setters and the second being that the use of these mutator and accessor methods does not break encapsulation.</p>
+Having had some time to chew on the information I've come to a couple conclusions, the foremost being that we should stop calling them getters and setters and the second being that the use of these mutator and accessor methods does not break encapsulation.

-<h3>why getters and setters is bad terminology</h3>
+### why getters and setters is bad terminology

-<p>A lot of people think of, and use, getters and setters like the following class.</p>
+A lot of people think of, and use, getters and setters like the following class.

 {% highlight php %}
 <?php